Manage event subscriptions (Recommended)

 Notification Configuration

-Notify alert contacts directly or route to different contacts based on alert level.
+When a system event or threshold-based event meets the alert conditions, notify the alert contacts directly or notify different alert contacts based on the alert level.

 You can select an existing notification configuration or click Create Notification Configuration to create a new one.